-The kids thoroughly enjoyed stopping and hoping out of the car for 5 minutes stretch and this cheesy smile by Amelia sums up just how excited she was! lol
+The kids thoroughly enjoyed stopping on our way up to Edinburgh at the border, hoping out of the car for 5 minutes stretch and this cheesy smile by Amelia sums up just how excited she was!

 After almost 3 hours travelling we turned up at Edinburgh Zoo just after the time we were allocated to see the Giant Panda, thankfully the lovely ladies behind the check in desk sorted it all out and gave us alternative tickets to see him later.
 (We needn’t have worried though as he was in hiding all day and we never got to see him anyway!
 Gutted as this was the one thing the kids had been talking about all the way there!)
 There is no controlling the pandas to make them come out which I was actually pleased to see and if he wanted to be a little temperamental then who am I to argue! lol

 First up for us was the penguins and these turned out to be everyones favourites!
 They were super cute and what with the likes of Happy Feet and Penguins of Madagascar movies which the children have watched they were all happy to see them up close.

 I even found my soul mate, with her mummy tummy and well, mine too, I just know how she feels and some days I just want to stand under a little tin pagoda and ignore everything going on around me too! lol

 If you have never been to Edinburgh Zoo before you have to be prepared to walk….and walk…and walk some more!
 It is all on a hillside so a buggy is essential if you have little ones!
 We spotted the lion sleeping at the bottom of the enclosure so walked to the top to see the others and after 5 minutes of huffing and puffing up the steepest hill yet….there was only the one lion and he was back at the bottom!